edsandoval/linux-command-cheatsheet/git/ReadMe.md

+# git branch
+Create a new branch from master git checkout -b new-branch

 # git rebase

 When you are working on branch-B (for example, your feature branch) and you want to add features developed in branch-B back to branch-A (for example, the master branch) after you complete and test your feature-implementation in branch-B. The following are the commands to rebase branch-A into branch-B (make sure that your local branch-B is update-to-date before running the following command):